 New CLAHRC research offers the NHS a great opportunity to better support patients with mental health issues arriving at Emergency Departments.

-Consultant public health physician and clinical academic Dr Helen Barratt has used NHS data to describe the population of patients who attend Emergency Departments in England, including their sociodemographic characteristics.
-As part of the first national study of Emergency Department mental health attendances, Dr Barratt analysed over 6 million adult visits at 97 English hospital Trusts between April 2013 and March 2014.
+CLAHRC researcher Dr Helen Barratt and colleagues have used NHS data to describe the population of patients who attend Emergency Departments in England, including their sociodemographic characteristics.
+As part of the first national study of Emergency Department mental health attendances, the researchers analysed over 6 million adult visits at 97 English NHS Trusts between April 2013 and March 2014.

 “Those coming to A&E will receive a response from a 24/7 liaison psychiatry team (or equivalent children’s and young people’s service) within the first hour of their referral, and will receive the appropriate, timely support to meet their needs and an evidence-based package of care.”